-Answer: Upon receipt of the SAAIP applicants you may start contacting the applicants for interviews.
-Please remember the interns are interviewing constantly with other private and public sectors for employment and the early bird gets the worm, you must act quickly.
+Answer: Upon receipt of the student applicants you may start contacting the applicants for interviews.
+Please remember the interns are interviewing constantly with other private and public sectors for employment, so to ensure you get your first student selection, you must act quickly.
+Please plan to have your interviews completed by mid-May 2020.